aaxu/Schedule-Alert/README.md

   * Tapping an event on this screen will allow the user to change its settings.

-  * On the top left, there will be a button that allows the user to see the weekly schedule calendar view with all the alarms set.

-  * Clicking on a day in the calendar will show in a view similar to the initial screen where all the alarms for that day are listed Editing and adding alarms in this view is possible.

   * On the top right, there will be a button that allows the user to add a new task and set the time when it will go off and other settings.

+  * There will be a button that allows you to select your alarm tone.
+When clicked, the view will go to TableViewController that displays a list of available ringtones to select from.

   * After adding a new alarm, the view will unwind and user will go back to the screen they were in before.